RenderKit/ospray/doc/tutorials.md

 the exact same data.
 OSPRay's MPI parallel renderer will detect that the data is replicated in this case and use the same image-parallel rendering algorithms employed in the MPI offload rendering configuration to render the data.
-This image-parallel rendereing algorithm supports all rendering configurations that are used in local rendering, e.g., path tracing, to provide high-quality images.
+This image-parallel rendering algorithm supports all rendering configurations that are used in local rendering, e.g., path tracing, to provide high-quality images.